shoprunback/documentation/source/includes/inventory/introduction.md

 It is available in English and French.

-It allows you to scan incoming parcels so that you can reimburse/exchange your customers even faster.
+It allows you to track your incoming parcels.

+Screenshots below are all made using an iPhone 6.
+The interface is the same for both platforms.

 For any questions please send an email to : leo_at_shoprunback.com